dbousfie/1026bot/syllabus.md

     readings from the textbook.
-Students will achieve objective (2) by completing a research and outline assignment for the essay, writing an argumentative essay, participating in discussions, and completing a test and an exams throughout the semester.
+Students will achieve objective (2) by completing a research and outline assignment for the essay, writing an argumentative essay, participating in discussions, and completing a test and an exam throughout the semester.
 The discussions and writing assignments, along with your reading and lecture attendance, will provide the practice needed to succeed in the tests and exams.